Connect with others who understand.

 A MyParkinsonsTeam member reported, “Nuplazid is helpful for hallucinations and delusions.
 It’s expensive, but most insurance covers it with prior approval from the neurologist.
 My dad started it almost one month ago, and he isn’t hallucinating as much in the morning.”

-Another member shared, “I’m taking Seroquel for my hallucinations.
-No problems anymore.”
+Another member shared, “I’m taking Seroquel for my hallucinations — no problems anymore.”

-Life Expectancy With Parkinson’s Psychosis
+Life Expectancy With Parkinson’s Disease Psychosis

 Talk With Others Who Understand